2010 University of Alabama in Huntsville shooting: Perpetrator

-Amy Bishop (born April 24, 1965; age 44 at the time of the shooting) is married to Jimmy "James" Anderson and is the mother of four children.
-She grew up in Massachusetts, attended Braintree High School, and completed her undergraduate degree at Northeastern University in Boston, where her father, Samuel Bishop, was a professor in the art department.
-She earned her Ph.D. in genetics from Harvard University.
+Amy Bishop (born April 24, 1965; age 44 at the time of the shooting) grew up in Braintree, Massachusetts, attended Braintree High School, and completed her undergraduate degree at Northeastern University in Boston, where her father, Samuel Bishop, was a professor in the art department.
+In 1989 she married James (Jim) Anderson and they have four children.

-Bishop's 1993 dissertation at Harvard was titled "The role of methoxatin (PQQ) in the respiratory burst of phagocytes".
+Bishop earned her Ph.D. in genetics from Harvard University. in 1993 for the dissertation "The role of methoxatin (PQQ) in the respiratory burst of phagocytes".
 Her research interests included induction of adaptive resistance to nitric oxide in the central nervous system and utilization of motor neurons for the development of neural circuits grown on biological computer chips.
-An anonymous source at Harvard said that Bishop's work was of poor quality and undeserving of a doctoral degree, calling it "local scandal No. 1".